galina-p-tuwien/digital_guidelines/README.md

 ### Use Case 1: ISO 6946:2017, Section 6.7.2 applied to a Generic Data Model

+The first use case involves the modelling of the wall presented in Fig.1(a).
+We have chosen a fairly generic data model that could represent the architect’s view.
+It is shown in the box in Fig.3(a).
+Abstract type *Element* can have *Data* attached to it.

 ![Class and Object Diagrams](/UC1_01b.png)
 *Fig.3.
 A generic data model (a) and one possible instantiation (b).*